-- (1) This column reflects the aggregate fair value of equity awards granted in 2017 as of the grant date for each such award, and is calculated in accordance with ASC 718, using the Black-Scholes option-pricing model.
-Assumptions used in the calculations for these amounts are set forth in Note 10 to our financial statements included in our Annual Report on Form 10-K filed with the SEC on April 1, 2019.
-In April of 2018, we made an option grant to each non-employee director to purchase 11,250 shares of common stock, which vest on a monthly basis over a one year period. - (2) Represents the amount of expenses reimbursed in connection with travel to and from Board meetings. - (3) Includes \$40,000 for annual fee as non-employee director and \$10,000 for annual fee as Chairman of the Governance & Nominating Committee. - (4) Includes \$40,000 for annual fee as non-employee director, \$15,000 for annual fee as Audit Committee Chairman, \$5,000 for annual fee as a member of the Compensation Committee, and \$2,500 for quarterly fee as Lead Independent Director (effective Q4 2019). - (5) Includes \$40,000 for annual fee as a non employee director and \$5,000 for annual fee as a member of the Compensation Committee. - (6) Includes \$40,000 for annual fee as non-employee director, \$10,000 for annual fee as member of the Audit Committee and \$10,000 for annual fee as Chairman of the Compensation Committee.

-- (7) Includes \$40,000 for annual fee as non-employee director and \$5,000 for annual fee as a member of the Governance & Nominating Committee. - (8) Includes \$40,000 for annual fee as a non employee director and \$10,000 for annual fee as a member of the Audit Committee. - (9) Dr. Bertagnolli (appointed 12/5/18) has not accepted any cash or equity compensation from the Company in connection with her appointment to the Board.
+- (1) This column reflects the aggregate fair value of equity awards granted in 2021 as of the grant date for each such award, and is calculated in accordance with ASC 718, using the Black-Scholes option-pricing model.
+Assumptions used in the calculations for these amounts are set forth in Note 9 to our financial statements included in our Annual Report on Form 10-K filed with the SEC on March 11, 2022.
+In January 2021, we made an option grant to non-employee, non-lead independent directors to purchase 32,300 shares of common stock (the Lead independent director received 37,300 options) which vest quarterly over a one year period from the grant date.
+In September 2021, we made an option grant to Dr. Bertagnolli to purchase 65,000 shares of common stock which vests quarterly over a three year period from the grant date and an option grant to purchase 16,150 shares of common stock which vests over a 6 month period from the grant date. - (2) Includes \$40,000 for annual fee as non-employee director, \$10,000 for annual fee as chairman of the nominating and corporate governance committee and \$10,000 for fee as a member of the audit committee. - (3) Includes \$40,000 for annual fee as non-employee director, \$20,000 for annual fee as audit committee chairman, \$6,500 for annual fee as a member of the Compensation Committee, and \$10,000 for annual fee as Lead Independent Director. - (4) Includes \$40,000 for annual fee as a non employee director and \$14,000 for fee as chairman of the compensation committee. - (5) Includes \$40,000 for annual fee as non-employee director and \$5,000 for annual fee as a member of the nominating and governance committee - (6) Includes \$40,000 for annual fee as a non-employee director and \$10,000 for annual fee as a member of the audit committee. - (7) Dr. Bertagnolli began receiving cash compensation effective June 1, 2021.
+Fees earned in 2021 includes \$23,333 for fee as a non employee director and \$3,792 for fee as a member of the compensation committee.

-The following table sets forth, as of December 31, 2018, the aggregate number of exercisable and unexercisable option awards outstanding held by our non-employee directors at that time.
+The following table sets forth, as of December 31, 2021, the aggregate number of exercisable and unexercisable option awards outstanding held by our non-employee directors at that time.